the-other-mariana/the-other-mariana/README.md

 > Code something that makes you proud and that it's useful for the future!

-In my spare time I am a passionate fan of football.
-I like any team that plays beautifully. <br />
+In my spare time I am a passionate fan of football :soccer:<br />

 I am from Mexico and I live there as well.
-Although, I had the chance to live in Zagreb, Croatia for a while, and I think Majka Hrvatska stole my heart. <br />
+Although, I had the chance to live in Zagreb, Croatia for a while, and I think Majka Hrvatska stole my heart :croatia: <br />

 ### Follow Me